 So what does all this mean?

 From a mechanical perspective, you can see the plank isn’t just a core exercise.

 In fact many people will experience the greatest challenge in their hips, shoulders or neck.

 Not only that, it’s only really challenging a specific part of the core.
 Mainly the muscles that sit at the front of your trunk, the abdominals.

-You’ll see plenty of articles that suggest it works the muscles of the lower back, but this is a fundamental misunderstanding of exercise mechanics.
+You’ll see plenty of articles that suggest the plank works the muscles of the lower back, but this is a fundamental misunderstanding of exercise mechanics.